shakacode/react-webpack-rails-tutorial/README.md

 ##jQuery with Rails and Webpack
 jQuery and jQuery-ujs are not required within `app/assets/javascript/application.js` and have been moved under`/client` and managed by npm.
-The modules are exposed as global via entry point `script/rails_only.jsx` by `webpack.rails.config.js`.
+The modules are exposed via entry point by `webpack.common.config.js`.

 Please refer to [Considerations for jQuery with Rails and Webpack](http://forum.railsonmaui.com/t/considerations-for-jquery-with-rails-and-webpack/344) for further info.